 Price range: $2 – $3 (VND 40,000 – 60,000)

 3. Bánh Mì (or Banh Mi, or Vietnamese Sandwich)

 Do I need to describe or say more about Banh Mi, the most well-known Vietnamese street food?
-There are a lot of info about Banh Mi that could be searched easily, but if you are still curious about it, I found a good Banh Mi’s history at this article.
+There is a lot of info about Banh Mi that could be searched easily, but if you are still curious about it, I found a good Banh Mi’s history in this article.